The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/7-system-design-strategies.md

 ## System Design Strategies & Principles

-When you're designing a new system, ask:

-1. **Do I need a coordinator?**
-   - Are there multiple entity types that interact?
-   - Do I need to enforce rules about their interactions?

-2. **Who creates new objects?**
-   - Who initiates this action in real life?

-3. **Do objects move through stages/states?**
-   - Are there multi-step processes?
-   - Can an action only happen at certain times?

-4. **When something changes, what else needs to update?**
-   - Map out the consequences

-5. **What needs to know about what?**
-   - Map out who queries whom
-   - Only add two-way references if truly needed

-6. **Where can bad data enter?**
-   - Add validation at every boundary

-7. **Should properties/methods be private or public?**
-   - Is this property core to the object's behavior or needs to be tightly controlled?
-   - Does it need validation or restricted access?

 Recall the system design prompt from the last lesson:

 > Imagine that a nation-wide Pet Adoption Center approaches you to build an application for them.
 The application needs to handle the following: